 If you see people complaining about the usability of a website or product, you can focus on making your user-experience perfect.
 If you see complaints about software installation, you can offer one-click installations.
 It’s that easy.

 For example, nowadays people love to complain about blogs.
 One of the main complaints is that blogs are unoriginal and that they rarely back their claims up with verifiable data.

 In most cases, the people who complain are “experts.”
 They know everything, and are frustrated with reading the same thing over and over again.

 What did I do about it?

-When I launched my site Social Triggers, I made sure that each and every article had some data or research to back up what I said, and sure enough, the website started growing extremely fast.
+When I launched Social Triggers, I made sure that each and every article had some data or research to back up what I said, and sure enough, the website started growing extremely fast.

 Or let’s take a look at the DIYthemes blog, which is also growing fast (we’re almost at 17,000 RSS readers after a few short months).

 When I write articles here, I share my experience with specific tactics or data from scientific research, and based on some of the feedback I’ve received, people love it.

 When you see what the competition does right, and then witness a live testimonial from a customer, you’re getting direct insight into what customers want.
 You can then cater to that.